lines: view files as list of lines

 Flush the .lf member (which can only be extended).

-Dump EdFile to file or path
+Dump contents to file or path.

-appends to lf for extend when possible.
+Appends to lf for extend when possible.

-- fn inset(ef, i, values, rmlen) -> rm?
+- fn:inset(i, values, rmlen) -> rm?

 insert into EdFile's dats.

 utilities for file loading of lines.
+Generally users shouldn't

 Functions

-around a lines-like 2D grid.
+Helper methods for moving a cursor around a lines-like 2D grid.

 Functions